Motormary/nextjs-pe2-holidaze/README.md

     pnpm install
    ```

-4. Rename the '.env.example' file inside the root oflder to '.env'
+4. Rename the '.env.example' file inside the root folder to '.env'

 5. Use these values: